 The begin date of HPE is the day the hospital approves HPE.
-The end date of HPE is either the last day of the month following the month the HPE period begins or the day DOM makes the final decision on the full application, which could either lengthen or shorten the HPE period.
+The end date of HPE is either the last day of the month following the month the HPE period begins, or the day DOM makes the final decision on the full application, which could either lengthen or shorten the HPE period.

-If a full Medicaid application is submitted to DOM following the HPE decision, the application is auto-assigned to the appropriate regional office but the application is completed by the central office staff member assigned to HPE.
-If the full application is approved, the application is forwarded to the regional office.
-The regional office is responsible for the case after approval, i.e., at the time of the first renewal or reported change.
-If the full application is denied, the denied application is forwarded to the assigned regional office and identifying information remains on file with the office in the event the individual reapplies.
+If a full Medicaid application is submitted to DOM following the HPE decision, the application is auto assigned to the appropriate regional office, but the application is completed by the central office staff member assigned to HPE.
+If the application is approved, the regional office is responsible for the case after approval, i.e., at the time of the first renewal or reported change.
+If the full application is denied, identifying information remains on record with the office in the event the individual reapplies.